All Episodes

 Well, okay, so you're trying to define it exactly under the act.

-I'm not giving you, I'm not yielding my time to you.
+No, I'm not giving you, I'm not yielding my time to you.

-You may be a witness, but you're not talking.
+Look it, you may be a witness, but you're not talking.

-Got to love Victoria Tenzing.
+Gotta love Victoria Tenzing.

-All right, now I want to, I want to we'll get to your phone calls quickly, I promise, but I've got to say something.
+All right, now, I want to, I want to, we'll get to your phone calls quickly, I promise, but I've got to say something.

-Uh PMS NBC completely ignored the article about his saying himself he was planning on leaving.
+PMSNBC completely ignored the article about his saying himself he was planning on leaving.

 They all completely ignored the qualifications of his replacement.

-They're not talking about that at all.
+They're not talking about that.

-For what it's worth, I'm gonna pass along my advice to any of the administration people or Justice Department people who get subpoenaed or who appear for testimony.
+So what's going to happen next week, or whenever this happens, whenever the Senate hearings on the firing of these eight attorneys begins, for what it's worth, I'm going to pass along my advice to any of the administration people or Justice Department people who get subpoenaed or who appear for testimony.

-This will be just like this plane thing today is a show trial.
+The witnesses at a show trial, and that's what this is, this will be just like this plane thing today, is a show trial.

 The witnesses at any show trial must be prepared to fight back.

-The selection of U.S. attorneys, they have to take a stand.
+They have to take a stand.

 They cannot be polite and civil.